 Portland Stone is still available and used for many prestigious new builds and conservation work, much of it in London.
 In Oxford it is still generally considered too white for most tastes.

 Ancaster stone is still being extracted, Bath Stone is available from various underground quarries (mines), Weldon stone is long worked out and has become an Industrial Estate.
-Barnack seams appear from time to time, Clipsham is available from two neighbouring quarries in Rutland and, as we have seen, Goldholme says petrological examination shows stone from Hooby Lane is also Clipsham.
+Barnack seams appear from time to time, Clipsham is available from two neighbouring quarries in Rutland and, as we have seen, Goldholme says petrological examination shows stone from the Hooby Lane extension has the properties of Clipsham.
 Clipsham stone originally came from seven quarries, one as far north as Corby Glen in Lincolnshire, which is further from Clipsham than Hooby Lane.

 Ketton is still produced in block form from a quarry operated primarily for cement production by Hanson, part of HeidelbergCement.